 |The Grand Dauphin|

 When James II of England came to France to visit Louis XIV the Sun King led him to his son's apartments as a part of the château's wonders; so impressive was the artworks to be found in those chambers.
+The English king was not the only one to admire the grandness of the collection.
+Visitors were often asked to wear special slippers to protect the precious parquet floor.
 While the collection is somewhat intact their original setting is not.
 In 1747 Louis XV ordered a complete restoration of the apartments on the ground floor.
 Consequently, the stucco and additional decor of the Grand Dauphin's apartments are completely gone.

 We can only use the statements of the Grand Dauphin's contemporaries to imagine what it truly looked like.
 Félibien gives us an insight into the treasury that was the apartments of the heir:

 "one sees in the cabinets of his apartment an exquisite collection of all that is most rare and precious, not only in respect to the necessary furniture, tables, cabinets, porcelains, mirrors, chandeliers but also paintings by the most famous artists, bronzes, agates, jewels and cameos ..."

 The grand cabinet certainly earned its name.
 Originally, it had been three separate rooms: Monsieur's cabinet and bedroom and Madame's cabinet.
 They were fused together in 1693 to create the grand cabinet of Monseigneur.